republik/plattform/src/components/AudioPlayer/docs.md

 - `download`: Whether to display a download icon.
 - `scrubberPosition`: `top` (default) or `bottom`.
 - `timePosition`: `right` (default) or `left`.
+- `controlsPadding`: The horizontal padding between controls and container, defaults to 0

 ```react